krushna-nayak30101/30-Days-Python-Challenge/Day 06/Readme.md

 They help split logic across files and build scalable, professional-grade apps.
 And let’s be real — importing a math function > writing it from scratch!

+✅ 6 days done, and momentum is building!
+If you’ve ever been intimidated by Python, join this journey — one module at a time. 🌱